This list is still a work in progress…

 After years of inactivity about the game, we are now bombarded with tons of new information about the upcoming sequel featuring high school students, demon summoning, different pathways leading to law, chaos, or otherwise, and a lexicon of mythical creatures to summon.
 Let’s focus on the latter for now since the other stuff seems to be kept mum until the game’s release date.

 Here’s a feature and guide about Shin Megami Tensei 5’s list of demons.
-We’ll spotlight the new additions & past demons with brand-new designs, followed by recurring demons from the previous Shin Megami Tensei/Persona games.
+We’ll spotlight the new additions & past demons with brand-new designs, followed by recurring demons from the previous Shin Megami Tensei/Persona games, each with their starting skills and trademark spells and abilities.
 We’ll go from the latest to the earliest for your viewing convenience.

 New Demons/Redesigned Demons